IntelPython/numba-dpex/docs/user_guides/debugging/debugging_environment.rst

 Activate environment variables
 ------------------------------

-You need to set the following variables for debugging:
+You need to set the following variable for debugging:

 .. code-block:: bash

-    export NUMBA_OPT=1
-    export NUMBA_DPPY_DEBUGINFO=1
+    export NUMBA_OPT=0

 Activate NEO drivers
 --------------------